Civil unions and same-sex marriages (SSM)

 - 2013-NOV-20: Governor Pat Quinn (D) signed the bill into law on NOV-20, making Illinois the 16th state to legalize SSM, following Hawaii's marriage equality bill that became law during the previous week.
 Synchronized with the bill becoming law, Thomas Paprocki -- the Roman Catholic Bishop of Springfield IL -- regarded same-sex marriage as due to Satan's influence, conducted an exorcism.

-Loving, committed same-sex couples will be able to obtain Illinois marriage licenses on 2014-JUN-02 and marry a day later, unless -- as some have speculated -- the normal 1 day waiting interval is cancelled.
+The law specified that same-sex couples would be able to obtain Illinois marriage licenses on 2014-JUN-02 and marry a day later, unless -- as some have speculated -- the normal 1 day waiting interval is cancelled.
 Meanwhile, a bill has been introduced to allow the law to take effect earlier.
-However, with the Legislature in recess until 2014-JAN, it cannot be voted upon now.
+However, with the Legislature in recess until 2014-JAN, so it cannot be considered until then.

 A motion was filed with federal District Court asking that a lesbian couple receive a marriage license right away without waiting until 2013-JUN.
-This was a special situation in which one partner has a very short life expectancy.
-Within one working day, the court ordered the Clerk of Cook County to provide a Lesbian couple with a marriage liense, and the license was hand-delivered to them.
+This was a special situation in which one partner had a very short life expectancy.
+Within one working day, the court ordered the Clerk of Cook County to provide the couple with a marriage license.
+It was hand-delivered to them the same day.

 Illinois has became the first Midwestern state to approve same-sex marriage through legislative action.
 SSM is also available in Iowa, but that was achieved by action of the Iowa Supreme Court in 2009.
-About 36% of Americans now live in one of the 17 political jurisdictions (16 states and the District of Columbia) that have achieved marriage equality.
+As of 2014-FEB, about 36% of Americans now live in one of the 17 political jurisdictions (16 states and the District of Columbia) that have achieved marriage equality.

 Topics covered in this section:

 Attempts to recognize same-sex relationships via the Legislature:

 - Attempts to achieve SSM through the Courts: